R Tutorial – Be a Data Science rock star with R

 R was conceived at the Bell Laboratories by John Chambers in 1976.
 R was developed as an extension as well as an implementation of S programming language.

-The R project was released in 1992, its first version in 1995 and a stable beta version in the year 2000.
+The R project was developed by Ross Ihaka and Robert Gentleman and released in 1992, its first version in 1995 and a stable beta version in the year 2000.

 After seeing the history in this R tutorial, now, let’s move on to the reasons for learning R programming.